brookshelley/brookshelley.github.com/books.md

 ## 2019 <a name="2019"></a>

+**If Cats Disappeared from the World** — Genki Kawarmura [**](#ghost)

+I love a good devil’s bargain, and this book is full of them.
+This was a cute, sweet story about the real things we should value in life, and what we’re willing to sacrifice for life.
+The small details and strange obsessions reminded me a lot of Haruki Murakami’s style.

 **Vengeful** — VE Schwab

 An interesting sequel to Vicious, the first of the Villains series.
 Most of the book serves as a prologue for the lighting-fast action at the end of the book, and I’m very excited to see what these characters do next, if she continues for a third installment.
 I really enjoyed the character June, because who doesn’t love a shapeshifting assassin?